 Housing for people with disabilities

-Governments should provide additional funds to build and modernize public housing in order to create adequate supportive housing options for people with physical and mental disabilities.
+Governments should provide additional funds to build and modernize public housing in order to create adequate supportive housing A setting for long-term services and supports that includes board and care homes, assisted living facilities, and group homes that provide or arrange for services and help with activities of daily living (see separate entry) in a residential setting. options for people with physical and mental disabilities.

 Pet ownership: State and local governments should promote policies that allow pets in housing, subject to appropriate health and safety rules and regulations.